FAQs About Machu Picchu Tours

 How Should I Pay the Balance for my Machu Picchu Tour Package?

-Our payment policy requires that you pay your tour balance, 2 months before your departure date.
-This is so that we can pay the balances of the services associated with your Machu Picchu tour Third-party services, such as hotels, trains, guides, drivers, porters, etc. require advanced payment before your tour departs, which is why we ask for the balance payment prior to your trip departure.
-This ensures the smooth running of your trip t the Inca citadel.
-We are able to accept a bank transfer to our U.S. account and we accept most major credit cards.
+Our payment policy requires that you pay your tour balance 2 months before your departure date.
+This is so that we can pay the balances of the services associated with your Machu Picchu tour.
+Third-party services, such as hotels, trains, guides, drivers, porters, etc., require advanced payment before your tour departs, which is why we ask for the balance payment prior to your trip departure.
+This ensures the smooth running of your trip to the Inca citadel.
+We are able to accept a bank transfer to our U.S. account, and we accept most major credit cards.
 Please understand that credit card companies make it very expensive for us to process these cards, so we do charge a fee of 4% fee per transaction.
-You can also make your payments through Western Union if you prefer and we can assist you with this process.
+You can also make your payments through Western Union if you prefer, and we can assist you with this process.
 See more about Payment Methods here.

 How Do I Get From the Airport to my Cusco Hotel?